Skip to main content

 Visits to Woodgreen’s Godmanchester centre are by appointment only for people using our services, such as rehoming a pet or attending one of our workshops or training classes.
 Anyone is welcome to visit the charity shop without an appointment.

 Woodgreen’s dog kennels are not open to the public.
-We take our responsibility for the wellbeing of these dogs very seriously, and strive to make each dog in our care feel safe and relaxed while they undergo any treatment or training, until we can match them with a loving new home.
+We take our responsibility for the wellbeing of these dogs very seriously.
+We strive to minimise stress for every dog in our care by responding to their individual needs – helping them feel safe, relaxed and happy.
 Since closing our kennels to the public in 2014, the dogs are generally much happier during their time with us.
+Access to animals at our centres is by appointment only.
+The appointments are issued to people who register their interest in our pets and are then matched with one or more of our pets.

 Woodgreen and fundraising

-We are always grateful for donations of items that you no longer need.
-We are able to accept unopened food, toys, beds and blankets in a reusable condition (if used), knitted blankets (recommended size of 75cm x 75cm), knitted cat toys (we spray Feliway on them to keep our cats calm), towels, newspaper and shredded paper – these can be donated at our Godmanchester centre during opening hours.
+We’re always grateful for donations of items that you no longer need.
+We’re able to accept unopened food, toys, beds and blankets in a reusable condition (if used), knitted blankets (recommended size of 75cm x 75cm), knitted cat toys (we spray Feliway on them to keep our cats calm), towels, newspaper and shredded paper – these can be donated at our Godmanchester centre during opening hours.

 We’re sorry, but we are unable to take medicine (even if it’s unopened), duvets or pillows.

 If you have any questions or feedback on any of our fundraising activities, please call us on 0300 303 9876 (option 3), or contact us online.
-Please have the postcode of the area you are enquiring about to hand, as this will be useful for our team when investigating.
+Please have the postcode of the area you’re enquiring about to hand, as this will be useful for our team when investigating.

 Other frequently asked questions

 Pet ownership isn’t always easy.
-If you’re struggling with your pet and need help, we are always here to listen to your problems and talk you through some of your options in the hope of resolving them.
+If you’re struggling with your pet and need help, we’re always here to listen to your problems and talk you through some of your options in the hope to resolve them.
 Whether you need free advice, behavioural or financial support, or if you feel you need to give up your pet, we can support you through the next steps.

 You can contact our Pet Support team via the website.
 You can also call us on 0300 303 9333 between 8am and 5pm, seven days a week.